Air commodore (India)

-Air Commodore is a one-star rank in the Indian Air Force.
+Air Commodore is a One-star rank (Deputy Director General) in the Indian Air Force.
 Air Commodore ranks above the rank of Group Captain and below the two-star rank of air vice marshal.

 The equivalent rank in the Indian Army is brigadier and in the Indian Navy is Commodore.

 History

 On 15 May 1947, Subroto Mukerjee was promoted to the acting rank of Air Commodore and became the first Indian air officer.
 He was appointed the Deputy Assistant to the Air Officer-in-charge Administration at Air headquarters.

 Appointments

 Officers in the rank of air commodore command air force stations and are titled air officer commanding (AOC).
 In staff appointments, they serve as Air-I at command headquarters.
 The air attachés and air advisors at India's high commissions and embassies in select countries are officers of the rank of air commodore.
 At Air headquarters, air commodores hold the appointments of principal directors of directorates and branches.